GetBack2Basics/TripCrafter/README.md

 Real-time Collaboration: All trip data is stored in a publicly accessible Firebase Firestore collection, allowing everyone with access to the app to view and update the same itinerary in real-time.

+Interactive Map View: Visualize your trip route on Google Maps with turn-by-turn directions between locations.

 Initial Tasmania Trip: The app comes pre-populated with an example Tasmania trip itinerary to get you started!

 Responsive Design: Optimized for viewing on various devices (mobile, tablet, desktop).